 In our second experiment we considered the same two bumps but with increased contrast (see Fig.\ref{fig:num2}, top left).
-The source locations were the same as in previous experiment, however, out of $s=6$ spectral values we took one negative and 5 positive.
+The source locations were the same as in the previous experiment, however, we we added one negative frequency: $\lambda=-24,1,2,14,50,128$, so $m=6$.
+Forward problem and (\ref{eq:intdMIMO2}) discretizations were the same as in the previous example.
 Similar to our first experiments we plotted the results obtained using the 'Cheated IE', the Born approximation and our approach (see on the top right, bottom left and bottom right of Fig.\ref{fig:num2}, respectively).
 Because of higher contrast, the Born linearization failed to produce a meaningful reconstruction.
 However, both the 'Cheated IE' and our approach still performed well.

 In our third experiment we again considered a medium with 2 bumps with increased contrast (see Fig.\ref{fig:num3}, top left), however, with data acquisition similar to surface geophysics or radars.
 That is, we probed the medium with $K=12$ sources located on one (upper) side $y=-1$ only (see red crosses at Fig.\ref{fig:num3}, top left).
-For better aperture, the lateral extent of the acquisition boundary was three times larger than the depth of the domain.
-In this example we considered $s=6$ positive frequencies.
-We compared the results of the 'Cheated IE', the Born approximation and our approach (see on the top right, bottom left and bottom right of Fig.\ref{fig:num3}, respectively).
+For better aperture, the lateral extent of the acquisition boundary was three times larger than the depth of the domain. {In this example we used the same $m=5$ positive frequencies as in the first experiment: $\lambda=-24,1,2,14,50,128$.
+The number of finite elements was $N=451\times 151$, and (\ref{eq:intdMIMO2}) was approximated using nodal quadrature on a $901\times 301$ grid.} We compared the results of the 'Cheated IE', the Born approximation and our approach (see on the top right, bottom left and bottom right of Fig.\ref{fig:num3}, respectively).
 Similar to the previous example, the reconstruction via the Born approximant is totally unsatisfactory because of high contrast of the inclusions.
 At the same time, our approach, along with 'Cheated IE', performs well.